International Research Opportunities Program (IROP)

 Spend the fall or spring semester in Europe at one of seven top research universities and discover your potential for a research career.
 EuroScholars offers unique opportunities to spend a semester as a student researcher at one of the top European research institutions.
 The curriculum will consist of the Research Project (main element), literature review (independent study), elective (if applicable), and a language and culture course at the host university.
 Each semester a central European Midstay Program (2-3 days) is organized for all students.
 EuroScholars is looking for outstanding and motivated undergraduate students.
 A strong interest in an academic/research career and a GPA of 3.4 or higher are also required.
 Students do not need to have research experience, however, science students should have ample academic experience in a laboratory setting.

 Choose from 8 countries to spend the summer conducting research.
-Open to every major, choose from Australia, Chile, China, England, Ireland, New Zealand, South Korea, or Spain.
+Open to every major, choose from Australia, China, United Kingdom, Ireland, New Zealand, South Korea, Japan, or Spain.
 All research conducted in English unless otherwise noted.
 A research-based internship provides you the opportunity to join an on-going research project for a short period of time, helping to clarify academic, career, and personal interests.
 You will step into existing projects at various stages of the research process and can engage a quantitative, qualitative, or mixed methods approach.
 Research-based placements are typically at universities abroad, but you could also be placed in the private business sector, as well as research centers.
 You should not expect to conduct their own research or advance personal research projects.
 Research placements are available in a wide array of fields depending on your interests and academic background.
 Whether you are studying STEM, the social sciences, communications and any other discipline, we will work with you to find a placement that fits your interests.
 Open to all majors with a minimum GPA of 3.0.
 Listing of disciplines and countries.

 The Research in Arts Scholarship represents a creative partnership between the Office for Undergraduate Research (OUR) and the School of Art, bringing together two elements: financial support and comprehensive training in research skills and professional development.
 Under the direction of School of Art faculty member Mary Campbell and OUR program directors, Research in Arts Scholarship recipients participate in the School of Art Art History in Paris (ARTH 173) and produce research-based art projects from idea to installation.
 Research in Arts Scholarship is a two-semester initiative that involves a summer study abroad component followed by the completion of a research-based art project during the fall semester.
 Research-based art projects include the following work products: final work of art, supplementary research poster, research proposal, and the development of a research project web page on the OUR website.
 Open to all majors with a minimum GPA of 3.0.